sergiusens/snappy-docs/build-snaps/go.md

 # Go

-Snapcraft builds on top of `go build` and tools familiar to any Go developer to create snaps for people to install on Linux.
+Snapcraft builds on top of the `go` tool, familiar to any Go developer, to create snaps for people to install on Linux.

 ## What problems do snaps solve for Go applications?